michaelychong/general/README.md

 exactly how successful our hoover was in eliminating the mess.

-I used an Ionic framework with the goal of scalability, cross mobile-platform support, and hope of adding in UI into the application at a later point.
+I used an Ionic framework with the goal of scalability, cross mobile-platform support, and hope of adding in UI elements into the application at a later point (I didn't get to it for this exercise unfortunately).

 These considerations for expansion are the reason for some variable artifacts that aren't entirely necessary for the 2 lin output requested in the coding prompt.
 At this time, the app supports file upload and repeated cleaning simulations.